-We recently wrote about some spooky Halloween events coming up soon here in the UK, and now we’re hopping over the pond to see how it’s done in New York City.
-Let’s just say that ours look positively sedate in comparison.
-Kicking things off with the almighty Greenwich Village Halloween Parade, here’s a quick run down of five of New York’s haunted happenings for Halloween 2011…
+Halloween events are becoming more of a big deal in the UK, but compared to our friends’ across the pond in New York City?
+Let’s just say ours look positively sedate in comparison.
+Kicking things off with the almighty Greenwich Village Halloween Parade, here’s a quick run down of five of NYC’s haunted happenings for Halloween 2018…

 Village Halloween Parade

-The Village Halloween Parade is the biggest in the world; this is the event you won’t want to miss (or be able to avoid) if you’re in Lower Manhattan on October 31st.
-The brilliantly bizarre parade of aliens, witches, monsters, circus performers, dancers, puppeteers, pirates, skeletons and ghosts runs along Sixth Avenue, from Spring St to 16th St. It attracts around two million spectators, but you don’t just have to watch — you can join in.
+The Village Halloween Parade is the biggest in the world.
+This is the event you won’t want to miss (or be able to avoid) if you’re in Lower Manhattan on October 31st.
+The brilliantly bizarre parade of aliens, witches, monsters, circus performers, dancers, puppeteers, pirates, skeletons and ghosts runs along Sixth Avenue from Canal Street to 16th Street.
+It attracts around two million spectators, but you don’t just have to watch – you can join in.

-Parade starts at Sixth Avenue and Spring Street, New York
+Parade starts at Sixth Avenue and Canal Street, New York

 Central Park Parade and Pumpkin Sail

-This coming Sunday, October 23rd, head up to the Dana Discovery Center alongside Harlem Meer at the northern end of Central Park for the annual family-favourite Central Park Parade and Pumpkin Sail.
-Wear your scariest outfits and bring a not-too-large carved pumpkin before 5.30pm for spooky music, live entertainment, pumpkin-carving demonstrations, a haunted costume parade and New York City’s largest twinkling pumpkin flotilla at twilight.
+On Sunday October 28, head up to the Charles A. Dana Discovery Center alongside Harlem Meer at the northern end of Central Park for the annual family-favourite Halloween Pumpkin Flotilla.
+Wear your scariest outfits and bring a not-too-large carved pumpkin (about the size of a football or smaller) between 4 p.m and 5.45 p.m, and get ready for some spooky music, live entertainment, pumpkin-carving demonstrations, a haunted costume parade and New York City’s largest twinkling pumpkin flotilla at twilight.

 Harlem Meer, Central Park, East Side between 106th to 110th streets.